jjmchew/jjmchew.github.io/RB139/05-spotQuesAnswers.md

 How do we make a block argument mandatory?

 - Methods can be defined in such a way as to raise an error if the block is not provided.
 The use of `yield` within the method without a guard clause (e.g., `yield if block_given?`) will raise a 'JumpError' if the method is invoked without a block.
 - Prepending a method parameter with `&` in the method definition also makes the use of the block within the method more explicit.
 For example, `def some_method(&block)` : `&block` indicates that a block passed in when invoking `some_method` will be converted to a `proc` named `block`.
 In the body of the method, `block.call` or `yield` can be used to execute the code that was passed in through the block.
-Note that in this situation, if block is *not* passed in, no 'ArgumentError' will be raised, however if the code does not leverage a guard clause (e.g., `block.call if block_given?`) and no block is passed in, then a 'JumpError' will be raised, similar to the first situation.
+Note that in this situation, if block is *not* passed in, no 'ArgumentError' will be raised, however if the code does not leverage a guard clause (e.g., `block.call if block_given?`) and no block is passed in, then a ~~'JumpError'~~ ==NoMethodError== will be raised, ~~similar to the first situation~~ since the `call` method is not available on `nil`.

 ---